 How many of you would be upset that the flag was lowered to half-staff?

-How many of you are upset about it simply because in your mind she's an entertainer?
+How many of you are upset about it simply because in your mind, she's an entertainer?

 Come on.

-We lower the flag for statesmen for heroes.
+We lower the flag for statesmen, for heroes.

 What is this entertainer business?

-I'll bet there's some people who have that point of view, but keep in mind, New Jersey lowered the flag for Frank Sinatra.
+I bet there's some people who have that point of view, but keep in mind, New Jersey lowered the flag for Frank Sinatra and Clarence Clemens of the E Street Band with Bruce Springsteen.

-So it's not, it's not that uncommon.
+So it's not that uncommon.

 Here's a phone number if you want to be on the program, 800-282-2882.

-Let me want to wrap up this North Carolina thing and move on.
+I want to wrap up this North Carolina thing and move on.

-What's happening now is the CYA.
+And what's happening now is the CYA.

-Everybody at the Hoke Elementary School in North Carolina, this or this preschool, everybody's trying now to shift the blame elsewhere or to say that this story is not what it's being reported to be.
+Everybody at the Hoke Elementary School in North Carolina, or this preschool, everybody's trying now to shift the blame elsewhere or to say that this story is not what it's being reported to be.

-There aren't jackbooted thugs in here.
+There aren't jack-booted thugs in here.

-The four-year-old little girl was never made to eat the chicken nuggets, right?
+The story going out now is that it was just a misunderstanding, that the four-year-old little girl was never made to eat the chicken nuggets, that she's just a little confused and a little stupid.

 It's just all a misunderstanding.